maxencerb/binance-python/README.md

 # Get the signature from the payload
 # form of the payload : 'param=value&param=value&...'
+# This fomat for the payload can be obtained with `urlencode` function from the `urllib` library
 signature = hmac.new(secret_key.encode(), urlencode(params).encode(), hashlib.sha256).hexdigest()

 requests.post(url + endpoint, data={**params, 'signature': signature}, headers=get_headers(api_key))